 - The motion of molecules is through the semi-permeable membrane in osmosis, whereas in diffusion motion is direct and does not require a semi-permeable membrane.

 - Osmosis undertakes in liquid medium only, whereas the process of diffusion undertakes in any medium (solid, liquid and gases).

 - Water is only the diffusing molecule in osmosis; On the other hand, the movement can be in solid, liquid, or gases in the process of diffusion.

-- Osmosis is dependent on one solvent to the another for the reduction of free energy, whereas in the case of diffusion the movement of molecules is from the area of their higher free energy to the area of the lower free energy.
+- Osmosis is dependent on one solvent to another for the reduction of free energy, whereas in the case of diffusion the movement of molecules is from the area of their higher free energy to the area of the lower free energy.

 - The process of osmosis is important in animals in maintaining the water at the cellular level, in transporting the nutrients, cell-cell diffusion.
-In plants, it is helpful in the maintenance of the turgidity, provides mechanical support, prevents excess water loss, and responsible for absorption of water from the soil.
+In plants, it is helpful in the maintenance of turgidity, provides mechanical support, prevents excess water loss, and is responsible for the absorption of water from the soil.

-Whereas the process of diffusion is important in animals at the time of creating energy, during respiration it helps in exchange of gases, while in plants it is also helpful in the process of transpiration and photosynthesis.
+Whereas the process of diffusion is important in animals at the time of creating energy, during respiration it helps in the exchange of gases, while in plants it is also helpful in the process of transpiration and photosynthesis.

 So in general terms, we can say that the intermingling of the molecules, for maintaining the equilibrium is the naturally occurring process in the body, and are termed as osmosis and diffusion.
-Though this physical process is sometimes confusing also.
+Through this physical process is sometimes confusing also.
 But has a significant value in the field of science.